Epilepsy in children - dischargeSeizure disorder in children - discharge

-- If it is already time for the next dose, skip the dose that you forgot to give them and go back to the schedule.
-Do not give a double dose.
+- If it is already time for the next dose, skip the dose that you forgot to give your child and go back to the schedule.
+DO NOT give a double dose.

-- If your child misses more than one dose, talk with the child's doctor or nurse.
+- If your child misses more than one dose, talk with the child's health care provider.

-Alcohol and illegal drugs can change the way seizure drugs work.
-Be aware of this potential problem in teenagers.
+Drinking alcohol and taking illegal drugs can change the way seizure medicines work.
+Be aware of this possible problem in teenagers.

-The doctor or nurse will need to check your child's blood levels of many seizure drugs on a regular basis.
+The provider may need to check your child's blood level of the seizure drug on a regular basis.

-Understand that seizure drugs have side effects.
+Seizure medicines have side effects.
 If your child started taking a new drug recently, or the doctor changed your child's dose, these side effects may go away.
-Always ask the child's doctor about any side effects.
-Also talk to your child's doctor about foods or other medications that can change the blood levels of anti-seizure drugs.
+Always ask the child's doctor about any possible side effects.
+Also talk to your child's doctor about foods or other medicines that can change the blood level of an anti-seizure drug.